 For the business produced through third party program managers, we combine an evaluation process with ongoing periodic auditing and monitoring for those program managers that we utilize.
-When evaluating a potential new program manager, we consider numerous factors including: (i) whether the program manager can provide and help us analyze historic loss and other business data; (ii) whether the program manager has the ability to provide us with appropriately detailed information about the risks being assumed so that we can adequately analyze and model the portfolio; (iii) whether the program manager is a portion of their compensation based on the underwriting performance of their program and provide us with the other terms and conditions we require; (iv) whether the program manager has the infrastructure to process the business produced for us; (v) our assessment of the integrity and experience of the program manager's management team; (vi) the potential profitability of the program to us; and (viii) the availability of our internal resources to appropriately detailed information about the ongoing monitoring we require.
-In considering pricing for the products to be offreed by the program manager, we evaluate the expected frequency and severity of losses, the costs of providing the necessary coverage (including the cost of administering policy benefits, claims handling expenses, sales and other administrative and overhead costs), and the necessity of third party reinsurance.
+When evaluating a potential new program manager, we consider numerous factors including: (i) whether the program manager can provide and help us analyze historic loss and other business data; (ii) whether the program manager has the ability to provide us with appropriately detailed information about the risks being assumed so that we can adequately analyze and model the portfolio; (iii) whether the program manager will agree to accept a portion of their compensation based on the underwriting performance of their program and provide us with the other terms and conditions we require; (iv) whether the program manager has the infrastructure to process the business produced for us; (v) our assessment of the integrity and experience of the program manager's management team; (vii) the potential profitability of the program manager, we evaluate the expected frequency and severity of losses, the costs of providing the necessary coverage (including the cost of administering policy benefits, claims handling expenses, sales and other administrative and overhead costs), and the necessity of third party reinsurance.
 All of these factors are evaluated to develop both a stand-alone view on expected profitability over the life of the program, as well as the marginal effect on the overall portfolio of risk being assumed by the Company.